Last Updated: March 26, 2026

 Where To Buy

-These Plecos can be found at various local fish stores across the country as they are readily available.
+These Plecos is found at various local fish stores across the country as they are readily available.
 However, not all fish stores are created equally.
 If you want to the online vendor route, I highly recommend shopping with my friend Rob at Flipaquatics.
 The care he gives his livestock is top-notch.
 Use promo code ASDFLIPPROMO for an extra discount at checkout!

 The Bristlenose Pleco is a smaller Pleco that does a great job of eating algae.
 Peaceful and gets along with most fish